 Goldeye/mooneye

 Goldeyes and mooneyes are a similar species of herring-like fish.
-Not a traditional game fish, but their eyes lack of cones, mean they are well adapted to hunting at night.
+Not a traditional game fish, but their lack of cones, mean they are well adapted to hunting at night.
 These are a toothy fish that can grow up to 20 inches and offer a nice fight, for anyone willing to wait for sundown.
 These fish feed on insects, mollusks and baitfish, so live bait, cutbait, or jigs and lures will incite a bite.
-Goldeyes and mooneyes are found premoninately through the midwest and upper midwest and Canada.
+Goldeyes and mooneyes are found predominantly through the midwest and upper midwest and Canada.

 Usually most active right as sun sets.
 Nocturnal hunter.